riyasingh0799/semaphore-login/README.md

 User will create a keypair and broadcast their pubkey to the external nullifier specific to the service provider.

-When user requests for signup, the service provider will send challenge string.
-User signs it with private key and sends it back.
-Service Provider allows access if pubkey recovered from the signed message matches the one broadcast earlier to a valid external nullifier.
+When a registered user requests for signup, the service provider will send login credentials which expire periodically.

 ## Local deployment steps